SpoonX/boards-cli/README.md

 Templating uses [Procurator](https://www.npmjs.com/package/procurator).
 This means you have some flexibility in terms of defaults and variables.
 Also, it's just extremely fast.

+Out of the box you get the following parameters:

+- name
+- pascalCased
+- upperCased

 ## License

 MIT